 Mat.
 8:23 (LIT/UBS4) And (kai) he (autō) having embarked (embanti) into (eis) a ship (ploion), the (hoi) disciples (mathetai) of him (autou) followed out (ēkolouthēsan) to him (autō).

-But (de) he (autos) was down asleep (ekatheude)!
+But (de) he (autos) was down sleeping (ekatheuden).

-According to what Jesus Christ said, as quoted by the disciple Matthew, the signs of the last days shall be so intense, and thusly obvious to everyone, that there could be no doubt as to whether they are signs of the end times (Mat.
+According to what Jesus Christ said as quoted by the Matthew, either the apostle Matthew or some other Matthew, the signs of the last days shall be so intense, and thusly obvious to everyone, that there could be no doubt as to whether they are signs of the end times (Mat.
 24:3-16).

 Mat.
 24:5 (LIT/UBS4) Because (gar) many (polloi) shall cause themselves to come (eleusontai) over (epi) the (tō) name (onomati) of me (mou), saying (legontes), ‘I (egō) am (eimi) the (ho) Christ (Christos)’, and (kai) they shall cause many to wander (pollous planēsousi).

-See that (horate) [you are] not (mē) troubled (throeisthe), because (gar) it is necessary (dei) [for them] to cause themselves to come to pass (genesthai).
+See that (horate) you are not troubled (mē throeisthe), because (gar) it is required (dei) to cause itself to come to pass (genesthai).